tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 ~~~~

 The extension_data field of this extension, when included in the
-ClientHello, MUST contain the Connection_ID structure, which carries the CID which
+ClientHello, MUST contain the ConnectionId structure, which carries the CID which
 the client wishes the server to use when sending messages towards it.
 A zero-length value indicates that the client is prepared to send
 with a CID but does not wish the server to use one when